ramat84/vim/reveal/vim.md

 🎨 And setup the colors: https://jdhao.github.io/2018/10/19/tmux_NVim_true_color/
 ```

-Note: In windows can be installed from build in linux subsystem<br>For android use hackers keyboard<br>Fix the colors
+Note: In windows can be installed from build in linux subsystem\
+For android use hackers keyboard\
+Fix the colors

 ---